tryton/trytond/doc/topics/user_application.rst

 .. _Rule Format: http://werkzeug.pocoo.org/docs/latest/routing/#rule-format

-Tryton also provides some wrappers in `trytond.procotols.wrappers` to ease the creation of such route.
+Tryton also provides some wrappers in `trytond.protocols.wrappers` to ease the creation of such route.

     - `with_pool`: which takes the first parameter as database name and